 As you might expect for the region's largest independent accountancy practice, competition for places is intense, so we would advise you to submit your application at the first opportunity.
-Applications for this year's intake will open on 19 September 2016 and close on 14 November 2016.
-We will then be holding our regional assessment centres in late November for successful applicants.
+Applications for this year's intake will open on 11 September 2017 and close on 8 November 2017.
+We will then be holding our regional assessment centres in late November/ early December for successful applicants.

 Successful candidates will then be invited to a student welcome day, ahead of starting their training in September, or sometimes January of the following year.
 Successful students are rewarded with a permanent employment contract, a competitive starting salary, as well as various other benefits.